 - For providing 'proof of concept' of proposed treatment process changes when a new treatment technology is being considered.

-- This is an effective means of assessment of activated carbon supply tenders for removal of target contaminants in particular waters.
+- The assessment of activated carbon supply tenders for removal of target contaminants in particular waters.

 - Determination of optimum coagulant and coagulant aid doses for treatment of drinking water and wastewater sources by sedimentation or dissolved air flotation-filtration (DAFF) for removal of turbidity, colour, dissolved organic carbon (DOC) or algal cells and to determine idealised floc structure and improved filtration performance.